 Breakfast cookies are endlessly adaptable, but this particular version is all about nutty flaxseeds and chewy, tart, dried cranberries.
 I know some folks aren’t too keen on the flavor of flax, but I personally love it—I think it adds a really nice depth and richness to foods.
 Plus, it’s super good for you!
 Flax is an excellent source of healthy fiber (and a lot of us don’t get enough fiber), plus it’s a great source of plant-based omega-3s (those things you keep hearing about on the news).

 One caveat with flaxseeds—you gotta grind ’em!
 I sprinkled whole seeds on top of these cookies as garnish (because they’re cute and add a nice crunch), but eating them whole won’t do you much health-wise.
 The little tiny seeds have a very strong outer coating that almost always goes through the digestive system intact, meaning your body doesn’t get any of the nutrients.
 Make sure you grind your flaxseeds before using them (I use this coffee grinder), and if you buy pre-ground flaxmeal, make sure you stash that stuff in the fridge or freezer.
 Ground flaxseeds tend to go rancid pretty quickly, so the best method if you don’t go through a ton of flaxmeal is to buy whole seeds, and grind them as you need them.

-When it comes to breakfast cookies, I think it’s important to keep them as “clean” and “real food” focused as possible—that’s why I always use whole wheat flour in them.
+When it comes to my breakfast cookies, I always use whole wheat flour.
 If whole wheat flour ends up being a bit too cardboard-y for your tastes, try using white whole wheat flour.
 It tastes a lot more like the all-purpose flour you’re used to, but it’s still 100% whole grain.
 Enjoy!